jrgrant/hass_ids_hyyp/README.md

 ---
 # Changelog:

+**Version 1.3.0-b2**
+- Test version, please give feedback on issues
+- Merged fixes from 1.2.1 and 1.2.2 branches.

 **Version 1.3.0-b1**
-- Test version
+- Test version, please give feedback on issues
 - Added Binary sensor which shows which zone triggered the alarm.

     The sensor binary_sensor.[zonename]_trigger is normally FALSE.
     If the alarm triggers this binary sensor will turn to TRUE on the zone that has triggered the alarm.
-        (Note multiple sensors can trigger the alarm at the same time if it's armed) The sensor will only remain TRUE for 1 update cycle and then go back to FALSE (You should handle this with automations)
+        (Note multiple sensors can trigger the alarm at the same time if it's armed) The sensor will only remain TRUE for 1 update cycle and then go back to FALSE (You should handle any home assistant triggers with automations)

-Note that due to the polling time to the IDS server this currently only updates once every 60 seconds since there is no push from IDS implemented
+Note that due to the polling time to the IDS server this currently only updates once every 30 seconds since there is no push from IDS implemented

 **Version 1.2.2**